Shifting to Machine Supervision: Annotation-Efficient Semi and Self-Supervised Learning for Automatic Medical Image Segmentation and Classification: Methods

 \subsection{Classification}

 For classification, we compare existing self-supervised techniques with transfer learning, the de facto norm in medical imaging.
-As mentioned, due to a lack of data in medical imaging, classifiers are often trained using initialization from other large visual datasets like ImageNet.
+As mentioned, due to a lack of data in medical imaging, classifiers are often trained using initialization from other large visual datasets like ImageNet \cite{deng2009imagenet}.
 The architectures are then fine-tuned on the target medical imaging dataset using these initializations.
-Alternatively, we can train using self- supervised approaches to provide better classification priors for the target medical imaging dataset.
+Alternatively, we can train using self-supervised approaches to provide better classification priors for the target medical imaging dataset.
 In self-supervised learning, an auxiliary task is performed without labels to learn fine-grained information about the image.
-This auxiliary task can be performed in various ways, for example, by corrupting the image, followed by its reconstruction, creating copies of the same image (positive pairs), and minimizing the distance between them using two differently parameterized architectures or redun- dancy reduction.
+This auxiliary task can be performed in various ways, for example, by corrupting the image, followed by its reconstruction, creating copies of the same image (positive pairs), and minimizing the distance between them using two differently parameterized architectures or redundancy reduction.
 In our study, we focus on DINO \cite{caron2021emerging} and CASS \cite{singh2022cass}.
-DINO learns by creating augmentation asymmetric copies of the input image, whereas CASS creates architecturally asymmetric copies followed by similarity maximization between the copies.
-We pre-train using these two self-supervised techniques for 100 epochs, fol- lowed by 50 epochs of fine-tuning with labels.
+DINO learns by creating augmentation-asymmetric copies of the input image, whereas CASS creates architecturally asymmetric copies followed by similarity maximization between the copies.
+We pre-trained using these two self-supervised techniques for 100 epochs, followed by 50 epochs of fine-tuning with labels.
 We perform fine-tuning with 10\% and 100\% label fractions.
 For this, we use all of the available labels per image while using 10\% or 100\% of the total labels available.